usystems/webling-plugins/README.md

 ### `context.config`

-`context.confit` provides an interface to the plugin configuration.
-If the plugin needs specific data like API keys for Google Maps, or some formatting options, you should store these informations in the configuration object.
-The configuration must be serializable The plugin configuration should be managed in an interface which is displayed in the `plugin-config` hook.
+`context.config` provides an interface to the plugin configuration.
+If the plugin needs specific data like API keys for Google Maps, or some formatting options, you should store these in the configuration object.
+The configuration must be serializable.
+The plugin configuration should be managed in an interface which is displayed in the `plugin-config` hook.

-The plugin configuration is only writable by the administrator of the Webling store, but readable fore every user.
+The plugin configuration is only writable by the administrator of the Webling, but readable for every user.

 The configuration object has the following structure:

-  - `get(): Object`: `context.config.get()` returns the configuration of a=the plugin.
-It returns the object which has last been written by `context.config.get(config)`.
+  - `get(): Object`: `context.config.get()` returns the current configuration of the plugin
-  - `set(config: Object): Promise`: writes a new configuration to the plugin.
+  - `set(config: Object): Promise`: updates the plugin configuration.
 The returned promise resolves if the configuration was saved successfully.

 ### `context.state`

 `context.state` provides an interface to the plugin state.
 The state can be any serializable object.
-In contrast to the coinfiguration it can be read and written by all users.
+In contrast to the configuration it can be read and written by all users.

 The state object has the following structure:

-  - `get(): any`: `context.state.get()` returns the thest of the plugin.
-It returns the object which has last been written by `context.state.get(state)`.
+  - `get(): any`: `context.state.get()` returns the current state of the plugin.
-  - `set(state: any): Promise`: writes a new state to the plugin.
+  - `set(state: any): Promise`: updates the plugin state.
 The returned promise resolves if the state was saved successfully.

 ### `context.language`

 The language, the Webling user is using.
 The following languages are possible:

-- `de`(German) This is the default language the vast majority of users are using.
+- `de`(German) This is the default language of the vast majority of users.
 - `en`(English)
 - `fr`(French)